3rd March, 2026

 Most work activities evolve and change over time.
 You find better ways of doing things, innovate, introduce new tools and equipment, streamline the process, and (hopefully) make it safer.

 But those new procedures, equipment and substances you bring in could introduce new hazards.
-They might introduce risks as well as removing some that were there before.
+They might introduce risks as well as remove some that were there before.

 When changes happen, you should take another look at your risk assessment and see if it is still valid, updating it if required.